-(1) The appropriate Government may, by notification in the Official Gazette, make rules for the health and safety of the children employed or permitted to work in any establishment or class of establishments.
+(1) The appropriate Government may, by notification in the Official Gazette, make rules for the health and safety of the adolescent employed or permitted to work in any establishment or class of establishments.

 (2) Without prejudice to the generality of the foregoing provisions, the said rules may provide for all or any of the following matters, namely-